New York Crumb Cake

 For the Cake

-6 tablespoons unsalted butter (3/4 stick), cut into 6 pieces, softened but still cool
+- 6 tablespoons (85 grams) unsalted butter, cut into 6 pieces, softened but still cool

-1. To make the Topping: Whisk sugars, cinnamon, salt, and butter in medium bowl to combine.
+- Make the Topping: Whisk the sugars, cinnamon, salt, and butter in medium bowl to combine.
 Add flour and stir with rubber spatula or wooden spoon until mixture resembles thick, cohesive dough; set aside to cool to room temperature, 10 to 15 minutes.

-2. To make the Cake: Adjust oven rack to upper-middle position and heat oven to 325 degrees.
-Cut 16-inch length parchment paper or aluminum foil and fold lengthwise to 7-inch width.
-Spray 8-inch square baking dish with nonstick cooking spray and fit parchment into dish, pushing it into corners and up sides; allow excess to overhang edges of dish.
+- Make the Cake: Adjust oven rack to upper-middle position and heat oven to 325 degrees F. Spray an 8-inch square baking dish with nonstick cooking spray and line with parchment paper or aluminum foil; allow excess to overhang edges of dish.

-3. In bowl of standing mixer fitted with paddle attachment, mix flour, sugar, baking soda, and salt on low speed to combine.
-With mixer running at low speed, add butter one piece at a time; continue beating until mixture resembles moist crumbs, with no visible butter chunks remaining, 1 to 2 minutes.
+- Using an electric mixer on low speed, mix the flour, sugar, baking soda, and salt to combine.
+With mixer continuing to run at low speed, add butter one piece at a time; continue beating until mixture resembles moist crumbs, with no visible butter chunks remaining, 1 to 2 minutes.
 Add egg, yolk, vanilla, and buttermilk; beat on medium-high speed until light and fluffy, about 1 minute, scraping once if necessary.

-4. Transfer batter to baking pan; using rubber spatula, spread batter into even layer.
-Following photos below, break apart crumb topping into large pea-sized pieces and spread in even layer over batter, beginning with edges and then working toward center.
+- Transfer batter to baking pan; using rubber spatula, spread batter into even layer.
+Break apart the crumb topping into large pea-sized pieces and spread in even layer over batter, beginning with edges and then working toward center.
 (Be sure not to push the crumbs into the batter, just sprinkle on top.)
-Bake until the crumbs are golden and wooden skewer inserted into center of cake comes out clean, 35 to 40 minutes.
+Bake until the crumbs are golden and a wooden skewer inserted into center of cake comes out clean, 35 to 40 minutes.
 Cool on wire rack at least 30 minutes.
 Remove cake from pan by lifting parchment overhang.
-Dust with confectioners' sugar just before serving.
+Dust with powdered sugar just before serving.
 Leftovers can be stored in an airtight container at room temperature for up to 4 days.